currently under construction....

 - As schools get 30% of their teachers (and Educational Support Personnel, ESPs, at the Red4Ed school leader’s discretion) to submit commitment forms (verifiable by a form-generated spreadsheet), they can “pledge” that number of teachers / ESPs to one of the candidates on their zone page via a google form.

-- When the voting window opens, the aspiring zone leaders with the most pledges behind them will earn a seat at the Congress, with a minimum of 250 required.
-Any candidate with 250 pledges will be considered as an alternate to fill any empty seats at the Congress.
+- When the voting window opens, the aspiring zone leaders with the most pledges behind them will earn a seat, with a minimum of 250 required.
+Any candidate with 250 pledges will be considered as an alternate Zone leader.

 - If all 101 seats are not filled by this method, the Red4EdNC Board of Advisors will determine a fair process for how empty seats will be filled.
 They will prioritize geographic diversity.